denoland/deno_kv_oauth/README.md

   Twitter, the environment variable keys are `TWITTER_CLIENT_ID` and `TWITTER_CLIENT_SECRET`.
 See
   [the list below](#pre-configured-oauth-20-clients) for specifics.
-- `OKTA_DOMAIN` - required only when using the Okta provider to supply your given Okta domain.
+- `OKTA_DOMAIN` or `AUTH0_DOMAIN` - required only when using the Okta or Auth0
+  provider to supply your own given domain.

 > Note: reading environment variables requires the
 > `--allow-env[=<VARIABLE_NAME>...]` permission flag.
 See